Tips For Finding New GSA Members

 Plan a meeting for making posters.
 Come up with catchy slogans, cool art and colorful graphics.
 Bring in your favorite quotes.
 Posters not only can advertise meetings, but also educate your school and prompt interesting conversations.
+Share fliers in the Counseling and Nurse’s office.
 Never underestimate the importance of visibility!

-Having sign in sheets enables students to give information about who they are and how you can contact them (such as email or phone) about upcoming meetings.
-Be sure that you ask for safe places to contact members.
+Having sign-in sheets enables students to give information about who they are and how you can contact them (such as e-mail or phone) about an upcoming meeting.
+Be sure that you ask if it is safe to contact them.

 Every member of the club brings a friend to the meeting.
 This can help get new people involved in the group while changing people’s perceptions about what the group is and their goals.